andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 ### Conclusions / summary from above

+Note:
+What did this mean?

+Most fundamentally, this conceptual mis-step had subtly given both teams and domain experts the signal to look for _commonality and overlaps in the data_, and to de-prioritise the _differences in the ownership, processing and behaviour_.
+This wasn't just confined to Cases either.

 PROBLEMS:
 - "ONE MODEL TO RULE THEM ALL" THINKING HAD BUBBLED UP,
 - BOURNE OF A VALID DESIRE NOT TO DUPLICATE DATA.
 - CONSEQUENTLY DESIGN DECISIONS / TRADE-OFFS HAD BEEN MADE WITH ONLY A SUB-SET OF THE DOMAIN INFORMATION.

 NEAR ENEMY: Domain Driven Design is about the data, and not the behaviour, or if it is both, then the data has more weight, and the behaviour is of secondary importance.
-(I actually think it's the other way around.)
+(It's really the other way around.)

 ---